 - Have been granted Permanent Residency status in the country of application, or

-- All necessary approvals to undertake training in the country of application, including an appropriate visa.
+- The necessary visas to undertake training in the country of application.

 3. You must have one of the following:

-- A minimum of one full term in emergency medicine, completed in or after PGY2, in Australia and/or New Zealand, in the last two years, and
+- A minimum of one full term* in emergency medicine, completed in or after PGY2, in Australia and/or New Zealand, within the last two years, and

 - A minimum of two full terms* in two different disciplines other than emergency medicine.